The Honeymoon (2022 film)

 The Honeymoon is a 2022 romantic comedy film written and directed by Dean Craig.
 It stars Maria Bakalova and Pico Alexander as a newly married couple whose honeymoon in Venice is derailed by the groom's needy best friend Bav (Asim Chaudhry).
-Lucas Bravo also stars as an Italian gangster.
+Lucas Bravo stars as an Italian gangster.

 The Honeymoon received a limited release in the United States on 16 December 2022, and was simultaneously available digitally and on-demand.
 In the United Kingdom and other European countries, it was released on Amazon Prime Video.

 Synopsis

-Adam whisks his new bride Sarah to Venice for a honeymoon.
-But when Adam brings best friend Bav along for the ride, Bav causes one gross-out disaster after another.
+Adam whisks his new bride Sarah to Venice, Italy, for a honeymoon.
+However, he brings best friend Bav along for the ride, who causes one gross-out disaster after another.
 When charming gangster Giorgio falls for Sarah, he gets rid of Adam and Bav by sending them across the border on a drug-dealing mission.